 John recommended promoting event content in a mobile-first application.
 People are busy; they want the right information in a format they can quickly digest.
 Showcase in-store events, VIP events, and holiday events (like The Bon-Ton’s Santa Fest, a promotion for which is pictured above) in a timely way.

 Buy-online-pickup-in-store (BOPIS) events are a great way to drive in-store traffic and nurture those relationships that really drive great value over time.
 You can promote that you have reserved parking spots for these guests and use other incentives to show appreciation and generate loyalty.
 Of course, these perks are intriguing to anyone who comes across them in your targeted ad campaigns and the optimized, hyperlocal content you create gives search engines quality, geo-specific content to consider when evaluating location-specific queries.

 Finally, John said, you must track, measure and share your results.
 Track data on page visits, phone calls and tag banners for click-through action/revenue allocation online, as it’s not only about the in-store value of these events.
 Track the performance of your VIP events and understand which customers showed up to buy.
-Share these results and your insights on local search to get buy-in across departments, and encourage your teammates to give you more event info to promote.
+Share these results and your insights on local search to get buy-in across departments.
+Then, encourage your teammates to give you more event info to promote.
 Be sure to ask for feedback, and always keep trying and testing to improve performance on an ongoing basis.

 Key Takeaways for Successful In-Store Event Promotion

 - Promote in-store events to hyper-focused local audiences using targeted audiences in Facebook Ads.
 Deliver your audience to a rich, compelling local landing page to seal the deal and boost conversions to in-store.

 - Make sure you’ve covered your local search presence basics to give events the best chance at success.
 Inaccurate store hours or driving directions due to outdated, incorrect listings turns that successfully targeted promotion into a poor user experience.